 - It stops double-tracking visitors: By default, when a user visits an AMP page and then a normal page (or vice versa), Google Analytics counts it as 2 different sessions.
 But the MonsterInsights Google AMP addon fixes this issue and tracks it as a single session.

-- It supports other MonsterInsights features: In your AMP pages, you can adjust sample rates with the Performance addon or segment your Analytics with different dimensions with the Custom Dimensions addon.
+- It supports other MonsterInsights features: In your AMP pages, you can adjust sample rates with the Performance addon or track your visitors with different dimensions with the Custom Dimensions addon.

-Now, follow these steps to start AMP tracking in Google Analytics.
+Now, follow these steps to set up AMP tracking in Google Analytics.

 Step 1: Install the Official AMP Plugin for WordPress